numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * At the northern end of the island, a [Peat Golem] digs fistfuls of peat from the earth.
 The golem carries the lumps of peat south, across the bridge to [1.
 Swamp Port], where it stacks them to dry.
 The golem repeats this sequence until nightfall.
 * *Wooden bridges to: the east ([4.
 Clearing Zone]), south ([1.
 Swamp Port]), and south-west ([2.
 Wizard’s Tower]).*

+### Golems

+* Very strong, very slow, very stupid.
+12 feet tall.
+* Controlled by whoever possesses the appropriate charm.
+* Focused entirely on their appointed tasks.
+Obstacles will be picked up and tossed into the water.
+If threatened, will inflict damage by swatting, throwing and stomping.
+* *Peat Golem:* Plants sprout from head and shoulders.
+Worms and grubs burrow into the body, birds feed on them.
+Highly flammable.
+Will cross bridges but will not use stepping stones or enter the water.
+* *Swamp Golem:* Built from trees, vines, old bones and moss, slime.
+Odd, percussive sounds when moving: sticks snap, logs creak, bones knock and rattle, slime squelches.
+* *Stone Golem:* will not emerge from beneath the barge unless summoned.
+*
 ### 4. Clearing Zone

 * Swamp cedar and giant fungi forest to the south.
 The rest of the island has been cleared.